 9. Diverticulitis

 Diverticulitis is the inflammation and infection of diverticula.
 These are small structures that can appear on the walls of the intestine, and are most prevalent in the last portion of the colon.
-They cause symptoms such as abdominal swelling, nausea, vomiting and pain under the left rib.
+They cause symptoms such as abdominal swelling, nausea, vomiting and pain.

 What to do: Treatment should be guided by a doctor and includes diet changes, antibiotics and analgesics to manage discomfort.
 Read more about the diverticulitis treatment that your doctor may consider.